Increase 3 times your chances of landing an offer Register ×

 In summary, our four-step method for generating management consulting resumes is as follows:

-Diagram showing the different stages required to prepare a consulting resume to be sent with an application.
-The time required for each stage is also shown.
+Diagram showing the stages and time required to prepare a consulting resume for an application.

 1. Understanding What Recruiters are Looking For - 30mins